Updated April 8, 2022, at 2:02 PM

 2. Focus on interactive content.

 Let millennials play a role in your company’s content.
-This generation basically created the influencer craze you see today, so when they consume content, they don’t want to do it passively.
-Interactive quizzes, live videos or webinars, and giveaway contests are just a few tactics you can use to engage millennials so they can engage back with you.
+This generation basically created the influencer craze you see today.
+So when they consume content, they don’t want to do it passively.
+Interactive quizzes, live videos or webinars, and giveaway contests are just a few tactics you can use to engage with millennials.

 3. Don’t bother with outbound marketing.